esamattis/yalr/README.md

 The yarl module function returns an object with the current options and a `tag` attribute which contains a string of the script tag.
 This can be used to make more tight integrations to various node.js web frameworks.
-The example directory contains an example using the Express framework.
+The example directory contains an [example][express-example] using the Express framework.

 ## Options